 I collect Christmas music.
 I have been doing so since I was a teenager, and it’s become something of an obsession.
-I now have nearly 300 albums of Christmas music, spanning every musical genre and era.
+Before Apple Music and Spotify took everything online, I had collected over 500 physical Christmas albums.
+Now, of course, we can access all music all the time, so that little boast falls away.

 Choosing the best of the albums and songs is not an easy task – and obviously highly subjective.
+In fact, it’s impossible.
 But I guess I am as qualified as anyone to do so.
-Here then are my “best of” lists of Christmas music (this is a work in progress – latest update 13 Dec 2017):
+Here then are my “best of” lists of Christmas music (this is a work in progress – latest update 10 Dec 2020):

 To get into these lists the songs and albums need something distinctive, they are musically excellent (even if I don’t particularly like the style), they must not be cheesy (so, no Boney M then), and they must capture the Christmas spirit (festive or reflective).
 I also favoured variety (so that my list of top albums didn’t dominate the individual songs list too much).
 The final criteria is that I included not just popular musicians, but Christian artists and worship albums as well – it is Christ-mas, after all.